12q1/local_docs/words/amorphous.md

-# amorphous
+# Amorphous

 ---
-## Adjective #adjective
+#adjective
 - **Lacking a definite form or clear shape.**
  - _Example: The enormous pile of spaghetti landed on the floor in an amorphous heap._
 - **(by extension) Being without definite character or nature.**
 - **(by extension) Lacking organization or unity.**
 - **In the non-crystalline solid state of a typically crystalline solid.**